fjantunen/sev1/index.md

 #### Compliance and Business Risk

 Not every incident requires immediate action.
-Sometimes the business accepts risk—document the risk, monitoring, and who made the call.
+Sometimes the business accepts risk.
+Document the risk, monitoring, and who made the call.

 #### Access Controls and Break-Glass Scenarios 🚨